Saturday, October 26, 2024

 A recent study warns about intensification of global warming due to the slowdown of the overturning circulation.
 The overturning circulation carries carbon dioxide and heat to the deep ocean, where it is stored and hidden from the atmosphere.
 As the ocean storage capacity is reduced, more carbon dioxide and heat are left in the atmosphere.
 This feedback accelerates global warming.

-7. freshwater lid forms at ocean surface ➭ more heat reaches Arctic Ocean
+7. freshwater lid forms at ocean surface ➭ more heat reaches Arctic Ocean (feedback #28)

 Greater stratification, meltwater and rain can contribute to the formation of a freshwater lid that expands at the surface of the North Atlantic, enabling more ocean heat to travel underneath this lid from the North Atlantic into the Arctic Ocean, which can occur abruptly at times when a deformed Jet Stream causes storms that speed up ocean currents along this path.

-The water feedback is also getting stronger.
+The water vapor feedback is also getting stronger.
 The image below, created with NOAA data, shows surface precipitable water through September 2024.
 Note that values in 2024 are higher than in 2023.

 The image below, adapted from Climate Reanalyzer, shows the spread of the September 2024 anomaly in precipitable water, with less over the Amazon, but more over the Sahara, while more also shows up at higher northern latitudes, i.e. over the Barents Sea and the Canadian Arctic Archipelago.

 As temperatures keep rising, this could cause a second Blue Ocean Event to occur in 2025, i.e. in the Arctic.
 Subsequently, as the oceans keep heating up, the seafloor methane tipping point could be crossed.
-The danger is that a cascade of events will unfold like a domino effect, leading to extinction of most species, including humans, as the image below warns, listing 14 mechanisms that could further accelerate the temperature rise.

 [ from earlier post - click on images to enlarge ]